StarCatcher23/se_project_coffeeshop/README.md

 - Center youtube videos to fit the page using flexbox and positioning
 - Verify font syles
 - Create BEM file structure
-- review colors and spacing
+- Review colors and spacing